List of Emmerdale characters introduced in 1998: Tricia Dingle

 Tricia got the chance to work on a Bollywood movie and she and Marlon left the village in April.
 But, Marlon returned a few days later after problems with getting into the country.
 During Tricia's absence, he had a one-night stand with his distant cousin Charity (Emma Atkins).
 Tricia returned in November that year and Marlon constantly acted odd around her, fearing that she will find out.
 Eventually, he told her and Tricia struggled to forgive her philandering husband.
 Tricia decided to leave Marlon.
 In response, Marlon wrote a list of 101 things he loved about her.
 Once she was ready to leave at New Year, just as a severe storm arrived, Diane Blackstock (Elizabeth Estensen) gave her the list.
 As she reads through the letter whilst waiting in the bus stop and then in a phone box, she finally realised how much Marlon loved her and returned to the Woolpack.
 However, disaster struck when a nearby tree was hit by lightning, making Tricia stumble back, while another bolt hit the Woolpack roof and caused a window to collapse down on Tricia and sending the chimney to fall through the ceiling and into the packed pub.
 Diane and Marlon discovered Tricia lying under the rubble.
 Soon enough, the emergency services were called and Tricia was airlifted to hospital.
 Marlon followed suit in Diane's car and him, Steph and Alan arrived at the hospital, where the doctor informed them that Tricia had sustained massive internal injuries and was in a critical condition.
 While Tricia lay unconscious, she went into cardiac arrest.
 The consultant summoned Marlon to his office and Marlon was told that Tricia was brain dead and the only option was to switch off her machine.
 Marlon was conflicted over this decision, until eventually he decided it was for the best.
 Tricia died and her organs were donated.
-To this day, Marlon still takes Tricia's death hard and has been mentioned numerous times, most recently in 2013 at Alan's funeral when Marlon gave a eulogy.
+In the years afterwards, Marlon still took Tricia's death hard.
+In 2007, Marlon states to second wife Donna that when he was on the verge of death after being shot, he had a vision of Tricia that beckoned him to live.
+She was mentioned in 2013 at Alan's funeral when Marlon gave a eulogy.

 In 2017, a writer from Inside Soap commented on how they believed that Tricia was still the "true love" of Marlon.

+Tom Shepherd

+Tom Shepherd, portrayed by Steve Evets, is a security guard who witnessed Kim Tate (Claire King) and her husband, Steve Marchant (Paul Opacic) steal Orsino the horse.
+He appeared in three episodes overall.
+He also saw Kathy Glover (Malandra Burrows) being mowed down by Kim and Steve during the robbery.
+He returned in January 1999 to testify in court against Kim and Steve.